 Photo by Juliana Kozoski on Unsplash

 Each letter in "MAPS" refers to one of four modules, each of which is briefly described and linked below.
-Each module contains an introduction, several subsections or chapters to explore, and useful links resources to spur further exploration and thought.
+Each module contains an introduction, several subsections or chapters to explore, and useful links to resources to spur further exploration and thought.

 1. Metacognition